The full_8239_demo MCU.

 Each of the 4 cores requires less than 100mW of total power in typical conditions.

-The 32-bit architecture and budget design limit the RAM used with the 8239 processing MCU.
-The limit is typically 2 Mb RAM.
+The 32-bit architecture and budget design limit the RAM used with the Alps 8239 processing MCU.
+The limit is typically 2 GB RAM.
 Such a low amount of RAM limits the app’s responsiveness because less information can be stored in the RAM because of its limited size.
 The minimum recommended RAM to run modern Android apps is 4 GB to give a smooth and reactive feel to taps and swipes.
 More featured headunits with better processing power have 6 GB or 8 GB RAM installed.

-Expect faked Android versions with the 8239.
+Expect faked Android versions with the Alps 8239.
 It can run old versions of Android reasonably well.
-Android 6 or the cut-down, stripped-out Android 8.1go would work best with such a low quantity of RAM and the low processing power supplied by the 4 cores.
+Android 6 or the cut-down, stripped-out Android 8.1 Go would work best with such a low quantity of RAM and the low processing power supplied by the 4 cores.
 Any higher version of Android will use more of the available resources.
 Android 10, Android 11, and Android 12 on the full_8239_demo chip are likely to be fake.

 The full_8239_demo specification with its 4x A7 cores and its Mali450 video looks very similar to the 8227L quad-core chip.
 It has been seen that some Android headunits advertised as having the 8227L are using the 8239 MCU.
 This is no real step up in performance or any jump in specifications.
 It looks like a different production run of the old 8227L chip, with a different name to differentiate the slightly higher clock rate it can handle.